Free worldwide shipping over $75

 This connects straight to yardage planning.
 Once your gauge matches the pattern, the pattern's stated yardage is trustworthy, and the skein math in our how much yarn do I need guide actually holds.
 Skip the swatch and every yardage estimate becomes a guess.

 One habit is worth keeping: buy a single skein first, swatch it, confirm the gauge and the feel, then order the rest of the dye lot in one go.
-Every Estako line, from Happy Cotton to the full worsted and aran weight collection, is OEKO-TEX® Standard 100 certified and ships worldwide with duties included, so the one skein you test is the same yarn you finish with.
+Every Estako knitting and crochet yarn, from Happy Cotton to the full worsted and aran weight collection, is OEKO-TEX® Standard 100 certified and ships worldwide with duties included, so the one skein you test is the same yarn you finish with.

 I've seen more projects ruined by a skipped swatch than by any yarn.
 Twenty minutes with a hook and a ruler tells you the fit, the yardage, and the feel before you commit a whole blanket to it.
 Grab one skein, swatch it, and buy the rest with confidence.
 Browse the full Estako collection when you're ready.